apache/pulsar/site2/docs/security-tls-authentication.md

 brokerClientTrustCertsFilePath=/path/my-ca/certs/ca.cert.pem
 ```

+### Log when soon-to-be non-compliant certificates are encountered

+Brokers can be configured (via properties in ```broker.conf```) to emit WARN/ERROR messages and increment Prometheus metrics when client certificates meeting the following criteria are encountered:
+* About to expire: ```tlsPrintWarnOnClientCertNearingExpirationMillis``` and ```tlsPrintErrorOnClientCertNearingExpirationMillis```
+* Long validity durations ```tlsPrintWarnOnClientCertValidityDurationExceedsMillis```
+* Self-Signed: ```tlsPrintWarnOnSelfSignedCertificate```
+* Small RSA public key size ```tlsPrintWarnOnRsaKeySizeLessThanBits```
+* Wildcard in the CN ```tlsPrintWarnOnWildcardCertificate```

+>None of the above settings are hard limits that will prevent the broker from performing a TLS handshake.
+These configuration options are intended to be used in conjunction with a Prometheus monitoring and/or log collection.
+These settings can be useful for identifying certificates currently in use that are allowable but are in danger of becoming unusable in the near future due to upcoming policy changes or expiration.

 ## Enable TLS authentication on proxies

 To configure proxies to authenticate clients, add the following parameters to `proxy.conf`, alongside [the configuration to enable tls transport](security-tls-transport.md#proxy-configuration):